jakubkid/advancedLineFinding/README.md

 #### 1. This report describes the solution for [goals](https://review.udacity.com/#!/rubrics/571/view)

-Whole python code is located in IPython "./code.ipynb".
+Whole python code is located in [IPython](./code.ipynb).
 Executed version of project can be viewed [here](./code.html).

 ### Camera Calibration

 #### 1. Camera matrix and distortion coefficients

 First cell of IPython project uses cv2 method findChessboardCorners to detect all corners on distorted chess boards.
-Next section uses cv2 method calibrateCamera to calculate camera distortion based on points detected in previous cell.
-Next distortion is stored to 'camera_cal/wide_dist_pickle.p' so this calculations can be skipped when tuning image processing pipeline.
+Next cell uses cv2 method calibrateCamera to calculate camera distortion based on points detected in previous cell.
+Finally distortion is stored to 'camera_cal/wide_dist_pickle.p' so this calculations can be skipped when tuning image processing pipeline.
 Example chessboard before and after calibration

 ![Example chessboard before and after calibration][chessboardImage]